-Institutions and academic units need to put in place both processes and tools to collect, manage and act on information regarding student progression.
+Institutions and academic units need to put in place both processes and tools to collect, manage and act on information on student progression.

-Procedures concerning the award and recognition of higher education degrees, the duration of studies, rules ensuring students progression, terms and conditions for student mobility should be based on the institutional study regulations.
-Appropriate recognition procedures rely on institutional practice for recognition of credits among various European academic departments and Institutions, in line with the principles of the Lisbon Recognition Convention.
+Procedures concerning the award and recognition of higher education degrees, the duration of studies, rules ensuring students progression, terms and conditions for student mobility should be based on institutional study regulations.
+Appropriate recognition procedures rely on institutional practice for recognition of credits among various European academic departments and institutions in line with the principles of the Lisbon Recognition Convention.

-Graduation represents the culmination of the students'study period.
+Graduation marks the completion of studies.
 Students need to receive documentation explaining the qualification gained, including achieved learning outcomes and the context, level, content and status of the studies that were pursued and successfully completed (Diploma Supplement).